mixxxdj/manual/source/chapters/appendix.rst

 ----------------------  -------------------------------------------------
 --settingsPath PATH     Top-level directory where Mixxx should look
-                        for user settings files such as the library database and preferences config file.
+                        for user settings files such as the library database and preferences configuration file.
 ----------------------  -------------------------------------------------
 --controllerDebug       Causes Mixxx to display/log all of the controller
-                        data it receives and script functions it loads
+                        data it receives and script functions it loads.
 ----------------------  -------------------------------------------------
 --developer             Enables developer-mode.
 Includes extra log info,
-                        stats on performance, and a Developer tools menu.
+                        stats on performance, a Developer tools menu, and provides useful information for skin writers in widget tooltips.
 ----------------------  -------------------------------------------------
 --locale LOCALE         Use a custom locale for loading translations
                         (e.g 'fr')